 - A water leak detector

-- Rubber anti-vibration pads for more stability and noise reduction.
+- Rubber anti-vibration pads for more stability and noise reduction

-Process of the Waterdrop G3 RO System
+Waterdrop G3 RO Process

-The G3 RO filtration system uses 3 composite filters for a 7-stage deep filtration:
+The G3 RO filtration system uses 3 composite filters for a 7-stage deep filtration.

-Stage 1: Sediment PP Membrane removes rust, sand, particulates, nematodes, and suspended substances.
+Sediment PP Membrane removes rust, sand, particulates, nematodes, and suspended substances.

-Stage 2: Premium Carbon block filter removes taste, chlorine, odor, limescale, fluoride, and lead.
+Premium Carbon block filter removes taste, chlorine, odor, limescale, fluoride, and lead.

-At Stage 3-5: Three Layers of Dow® RO membrane removes 99.99% of bacteria, heavy metals (mercury, arsenic, cadmium), and TDS.
+Three Layers of Dow® RO membrane removes 99.99% of bacteria, heavy metals (mercury, arsenic, cadmium), and TDS.

-Process of the Waterdrop G2 RO System
+Waterdrop G2 RO Process

 The G2 RO filtration system uses 2 composite filters for a 5-stage deep filtration: